cloudevents/spec/discovery.md

   for each producer entity that matches the query.
 - Constraints:
   - OPTIONAL
-  - If absent, a default value of false is used.
+  - If absent, a default value of `false` is used.

 ## Example Usage

 For these examples, we'll assume discovery is being served from an events broker that has access to events from multiple producer systems.
-Specifically, we will show these producers, each with these event types.
+Specifically, we will show these producers, each with the specified event types.

 * "Git Source Control"
  * `git.pullrequest`